newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

 openDate: ""
 dueDate: ""
 descriptionMd: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
----
+summaryDescriptionMd: >-
   NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
 ---

-### Eligibility
+## Eligibility

 - Renters can be early-stage technology and life science companies in New Jersey with 10 or fewer employees
 - Less than $1M in trailing 12 months of gross sales from the date of application submission